 Public health in Gateshead

-In Gateshead, it's now our job to commission and deliver a wide range of services that cover many areas, such as:
+In Gateshead, our role is to commission and deliver a wide range of services that cover many areas, such as:

-It's also our job to promote healthy living, to tackle health inequalities, and to put plans in place so that everyone has the knowledge they need to help themselves to :
+It's also our role to promote healthy living and to tackle health inequalities.
+We put plans in place so that everyone has the knowledge they need to help themselves to :

 To help us improve the health of our population, we use data and information from a range of sources.
 View our privacy notice.